Want to participate? Get involved!

 We are always looking to connect with new partners!
 If you are interested in getting involved, receiving updates, or connecting with other community organizations involved in the CHIP, please fill out this survey.

 Every three years, Washington County Public Health (WCPH) creates and releases a Community Health Improvement Plan (CHIP) in collaboration with community partners.
-The CHIP is a community plan for action that defines how Washington County and partners come together to improve health equity and address priority health issues.
+The CHIP is a community plan for action that defines how Washington County and partners come together to improve access to health-related opportunities and address priority health issues.
 It is based on a comprehensive assessment of local data, including the Healthy Columbia Willamette Collaborative Regional Needs Assessment and local community engagement and data sources.

 Updates and Current Work